 In January 2005 he was awarded the CUTC/ARTBA New Faculty Award.
 He earned a Ph.D. in Transportation Engineering at the University of California at Berkeley in 1998.
 His dissertation “On Whom the Toll Falls“, argues that local decision making about managing and financing roads will most likely lead to direct road pricing, which will allow the efficient allocation of scarce road resources (and thus reduce congestion).
 He has also conducted research into travel behavior.

 He received the 1995 Tiebout Prize in Regional Science for the paper “Location, Relocation, and the Journey to Work”.
 From 1989 to 1994, he worked as a transportation planner, developing integrated transportation and land-use models for Montgomery County, Maryland.
 He then applied those models for multimodal network planning and growth management.

-Levinson has authored or edited several books, including Spontaneous Access, The Transportation Experience, Planning for Place and Plexus, and The End of Traffic and the Future of Transport, and numerous peer reviewed articles.
+Levinson has authored or edited several books, including Spontaneous Access, The End of Traffic and the Future of Transport, The Transportation Experience, and Planning for Place and Plexus, as well as numerous peer reviewed articles.
 He is the editor of the Journal of Transport and Land Use.